Fl4m3Ph03n1x/fsort-website/docs/why_sort_theory.md

 Sort theory is only important as long performance is important for your algorithms.
 Because most browsers tend to do wrong assumptions about the data sets you use, their algorithms usually lead to poor results - which can be an issue if you are sorting millions of restaurants.

+This is why a basic grasp of sort theory can help.
 Sort theory bases itself on three pillars:

 1. Know your data set: it's size, it's format, it's distribution.
 Even if you don't know all this points, knowing some will already help you choose a better sorting algorithm.
 2. Know the what you value the most: is the speed over consistency? is it an efficient usage of memory or the number of writes?